aceraut/cudaranai/README.md

 scratch (well technically it does have dependencies but they're pre-installed) in CUDA/C++.

-Don't mind the crappy commit history, I just don't have CUDA-enabled hardware to test locally.
+Don't mind the crappy commit history, I just don't have NVIDIA graphic cards to test it locally.

 ## How to build